gustavogm93/profit-access-scraping/README.md

  It is the first step, it is responsible for sending the initial message, and the receiver takes this message to build the companyOperation Object

-   -Message: {companyTitle: “Bank-of-America” }
+   - Message: {companyTitle: “Bank-of-America” }

-   -Listener: @JmsListener CompanyOperation.create();
+   - Listener: @JmsListener CompanyOperation.create();

 ### CompanyOperationQueue
 It is responsible for sending CompanyOperation, listener executes according to the status of CompanyOperation for fetch missing or failed summaries and fill Company Object

-   -Message: {CompanyCode = 243, CompanyState: FINANCIALSUMMARY_FAILED}
+   - Message: {CompanyCode = 243, CompanyState: FINANCIALSUMMARY_FAILED}

-   -Listener @JmsListener Company.save();
+   - Listener @JmsListener Company.save();